noskillvibing/USDXMGRL/README.md

 ### 1. Put the script somewhere stable

-Create bin directory to your home directory, copy the file in to it and make it excutinable.
+Create bin directory to your home directory, copy the file in to it and make it executable.

 ```bash
 mkdir -p ~/bin